Luke23-45/Task-Management-React-Frontend/README.md

 ## API

 This frontend application is designed to work with a separate backend API.
-It is configured to communicate with API endpoints for authentication and task management as discussed during development.

 ## Installation

 1.  **Clone the repository:**